-11.2.1 Transformers cooled by air or dry dielectric shall be so designed as to be capable of withstanding 10 per cent overloads for 1 hour and 50 per cent overloads for 5 min.
+11.2.1 Transformers shall be so designed as to be capable of withstanding 10 % overload for 1 hour and 50 % overload for 5 min.

-11.2.2 For single-phase and three-phase transformers used to supply the ship's mains, voltage variation at an active load between zero and rated load shall not exceed 5 per cent for transformers rated at up to 6,3 kVA per phase and 2,5 per cent for transformers of higher rating.
+11.2.2 For single-phase and three-phase transformers used to supply the ship's mains, voltage variation at an active load between zero and rated load shall not exceed 5 % for transformers rated at up to 6,3 kVA per phase and 2,5 % for transformers of higher rating.

-11.2.3 Transformers intended to operate in parallel shall have their winding connections grouped together, their transformation ratios shall be the same, and their short circuit voltages shall be such that the load on any transformer does not depart from the corresponding proportional part of power output of each transformer by more than 10 per cent of the rated current for a given transformer.
+11.2.3 Transformers intended to operate in parallel shall have their winding connections grouped together, their transformation ratios shall be the same, and their short circuit voltages shall be such that the load on any transformer does not depart from the corresponding proportional part of power output of each transformer by more than 10 % of the rated current for a given transformer.